chopchap/apue/week04/slide_notes.md

 - a disk can be divided into logical partitions(e.g. BIOS partition)
 - There are three different kinds of hard drives: SATA, SSD and NVMe.
 (Serial Advanced Technology Attachment, Solid State Drive, Non-Volatile Memory Express)
 ![alt text](https://github.com/chopchap/apue/blob/main/images/three%20types%20of%20HDD.png?raw=true)
-  - Pros for SATA: Low cost, High disk sizes
+  - Pros for SATA: Low cost; High disk sizes
-  - Cons for SATA: Not good for laptops, Requires regular de-fragmentation
+  - Cons for SATA: Not good for laptops; Requires regular de-fragmentation
   - Pros for SSD: Fast; More durable; especially for laptops
   - Cons for SSD: More expensive than SATA drives; Lower disk sizes
   - Pros for NVMe: Fastest disk type on the market